fuel-infrastructure/fuel-sequencer/e2e/cluster/README.md

 - Verify network connectivity between validator nodes
 - Make sure the user has sufficient permissions on remote systems

 This package is primarily used for testing and development purposes.

-Not intended for production deployments.
+It is not intended for production deployments.

 ## Running the Cluster